The Government has just issued Decree No. 29 regulating staff streamlining, effective from July 20, 2023.

 The Decree clearly stipulates 3 groups of cadres, civil servants and public employees subject to the policy of streamlining payroll.

-One is that cadres, civil servants and public employees are being disciplined but not to the extent of being dismissed or forced to quit their jobs according to the provisions of law at the time of considering streamlining the payroll, individuals voluntarily carry out streamlining the payroll, with the consent of the agency, organization or unit directly managing them.
+One is that cadres, civil servants and public employees are being disciplined but not to the extent of being dismissed or forced to quit according to the provisions of law at the time of considering streamlining the payroll, individuals voluntarily carry out streamlining the payroll, with the consent of the agency, organization or unit directly managing them.

 Third is the case of surplus due to the rearrangement of administrative units at district and commune levels according to the decision of competent authorities.

-Five is the case of not having achieved the training level according to the professional and technical standards prescribed for the current job position, but there is no other suitable job position and cannot be arranged for retraining or the agency arranges another job but the individual voluntarily implements the staff reduction and is approved.
+Five is the case of not having achieved the training level according to the professional and technical standards prescribed for the current job position, but there is no other suitable job position and cannot be arranged for retraining or the agency arranges another job but the individual voluntarily implements staff streamlining and is approved.

-Seventh is the case where there are 2 consecutive years at the time of considering streamlining the payroll, in each year the total number of days off work is equal to or higher than the maximum number of days off due to illness as prescribed, with confirmation from the Social Insurance agency paying sickness benefits according to current regulations of law.
+Seven is the case where there are 2 consecutive years at the time of considering streamlining the payroll, in each year the total number of days off work is equal to or higher than the maximum number of days off due to illness as prescribed, with confirmation from the Social Insurance agency paying sickness benefits according to current regulations of law.

 In the previous year or in the year of considering streamlining the payroll, the total number of days off work is equal to or higher than the maximum number of days off due to illness as prescribed, with confirmation from the paying social insurance agency, the individual voluntarily conducts streamlining the payroll and is approved.